lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

    }
 ~~~

-"Certificate" is a standard X.509 certificate that MUST be compliant

-with RFC 5280.
-Enforcement of this constraint is left to the relying
+"Certificate" is a standard X.509 certificate that MUST be compliant with RFC 5280.
+Enforcement of this constraint is left to the relying parties.
-parties.

-"opaqueCert" should be used sparingly as it requires the verifier to implictly know its format.
+"opaqueCert" should be used sparingly as it requires the verifier to implicitly know its format.
 It is encoded as an OCTET STRING.

-"TypedCert" is an ASN.1 construct that has the charateristics of a
-certificate, but is not encoded as an X.509 certificate.
-The
-certType Field (below) indicates how to interpret the certBody field.
-While
-it is possible to carry any type of data in this structure, it's
-intended the content field include data for at least one public key
-formatted as a SubjectPublicKeyInfo (see {{RFC5912}}).
+"TypedCert" is an ASN.1 construct that has the characteristics of a certificate, but is not encoded as an X.509 certificate.
+The certType Field (below) indicates how to interpret the certBody field.
+While it is possible to carry any type of data in this structure, it's intended the content field include data for at least one public key formatted as a SubjectPublicKeyInfo (see {{RFC5912}}).

 ~~~
 TYPED-CERT ::= TYPE-IDENTIFIER